 9. Enjoy the peace & quiet at Indian Rocks Beach

 Indian Rocks Beach, located halfway between Clearwater and St. Petersburg, offers three miles of beautiful shoreline to take a morning jog or an evening sunset stroll.
 Or, simply grab your beach chair and good book and enjoy a day of listening to nothing but the waves.

 Swimming conditions are great as the water is clean and the big waves make the experience a bit more exciting than other area beaches.
-It's also a pretty decent beach for beach combing.
+It's also a decent beach for beach combing.
 The sand is a bit rocky, however, this works to your advantage as you can find plenty of unique shells to take home as souvenirs.

 10. Have some fun in the sun at Treasure Island Beach